“Establish an honest dialogue with your teacher.”

 In fact, these habits enhance learning in any instructional setting.

-3 Ways for Music Students to Communicate with Teachers
+3 Ways for Music Students to Enhance Communication with Teachers

 1. Clarify Goals